Retirement Security

 Videos of each panel, event fact sheets, and more information about the event can be located on the event landing page.

-New Brief!
 Medicare vs. Medicare Advantage: Trends and Challenges for Older Adults in Navigating Medicare Enrollment Decisions

 This policy brief explores some of the challenges Medicare beneficiaries face during both the initial enrollment period as well as the annual enrollment period.
 While there are resources available to help beneficiaries navigate the Medicare enrollment process, research has shown beneficiaries tend to rely on advice and support from insurance brokers, family, and friends, while unbiased resources tend to be underutilized.
 This has led to an environment where beneficiaries feel unequipped to compare and contrast plan options, which can lead to circumstances where many beneficiaries fail to compare plans effectively and enroll in suboptimal coverage.
 More research is needed to better understand the challenges beneficiaries face in accessing the information and support needed to make informed decisions, and determining how existing resources can be improved upon to meet this need.